Fresno Dog Bite Lawyer

 - Pain and Suffering: This type of damage is difficult to calculate as it depends on how the dog bite or attack affected the injured party.
 An experienced injury attorney can help show the physical and emotional impact of the injury by presenting medical expert witness testimonies.
 This can help prove the effects of pain and suffering to obtain a favorable outcome on your behalf.

 Under California Code of Civil Procedure 335.1, an injured person has two years from the date of a dog bite or attack or file a claim for personal injury.
 This time limit is known as the statute of limitations.
 For a minor, the statute is “tolled” or suspended for a period until he or she reaches 18 years of age.
 From that date, that person has two years to file a personal injury claim for a dog bite.
-Those with concerns or questions about filing a dog bite claim should reach out to an experienced dog bite attorney in Fresno to understand what legal options they have for recovery.How a Law Firm Can Help
+Those with concerns or questions about filing a dog bite claim should reach out to an experienced dog bite attorney in Fresno to understand what legal options they have for recovery.Why Would You Need a Lawyer for a Dog Bite?

 No matter how careful someone is around a dog, there is always the chance of a bite or attack.
 Anyone suffering an injury from a dog bite or attack should contact an experienced injury lawyer.
 An attorney can help an injured party obtain a fair recovery from insurance companies who often handle dog bite cases with contempt and scorn.Dog Bite Injury FAQs

 I’m Ed Smith, a Fresno dog bite lawyer.
-Dog owners are responsible for keeping their pets under control to prevent causing harm to others.
-If a dog attacks or bites you or your loved one causing a serious injury, you can reach me in Fresno at (559) 377-7676 or toll-free at (800) 404-5400 to receive my free, friendly legal advice.
+Under California law, a dog owner can be held financially responsible for any injuries and damages resulting from a dog bite in a public or private place.
+If you or a loved one has been bitten or attacked by a dog and suffered serious injuries as a result, please call me at (559) 377-7676 or toll-free at (800) 404-5400 to receive my free, friendly case advice.